Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 <!-- > -->

-Next add a type and any parameters for that type.
+Next, add a type and any parameters for that type.

-In this case `person` is our type and `personID` is the parameter
+In this case, `person` is our type and `personID` is the parameter

 ```js
 {